westdanielj/surlybot/README.md

 This is some test code I've been using to make sure Git, Gitlab, Jenkins, etc are working correctly.

-This will post to Mattermost too
+This will post to Mattermost too.
+Auto-push.
+Woot